-Are Movie Theaters Back!?!
+Are Movie Theaters Back?

 By Matt Chieco

-While COVID showed how important streaming can be, no one should second guess the power of the cinema.
-John Krasinski's sequel earned over $47 million in its first three days and an estimated $57 million for the four day Memorial Day weekend.
-The perfect movie to bring people back to the theaters and keep them there.
-Godzilla vs. Kong also brought people back to the theaters, but it wasn't sustainable.
+While COVID-19 certainly emphasized the importance of streaming, no one should underestimate the allure of the cinema.
+John Krasinski's sequel raked in over $47 million during its first three days, with an estimated $57 million for the four-day Memorial Day weekend.
+It was the perfect film to draw audiences back to theaters and keep them engaged.
+'Godzilla vs. Kong' also enjoyed initial success in bringing viewers back, though it wasn't a sustained trend.

-While the battle between watching at home vs. watching in movie theaters will continue forever, the true test will be this summer movie season and hopefully the momentum A Quiet Place Part II and Cruella provided will be carried through till the end of the year.
+While the ongoing debate between watching at home versus watching in movie theaters will undoubtedly continue, the real litmus test lies ahead in this summer's movie season.
+With hope, the momentum generated by 'A Quiet Place Part II' and 'Cruella' will carry through until the year's end.

-A Quiet Place Part II is now in theaters and Cruella is now in theaters and on Disney+ Premier Access.
+'A Quiet Place Part II' is now in theaters, while 'Cruella' is available both in theaters and on Disney+ Premier Access.